Wavelength-selective nonlinear wavefront control in resonant thin-film lithium niobate metasurfaces: Sample design and fabrication

 \section{Sample design and fabrication}

-To identify suitable design parameters, we used Lumerical FDTD to model the optical response of TFLN nanostructures.
+To identify suitable design parameters, we used Lumerical FDTD to model the optical response of LN nanostructures.
 The design process began with a parameter sweep over the lattice constant $p$ and the nanoparticle height $h$, aiming to avoid diffraction at the SHG wavelength and ensuring resonance tunability.
 Based on both fabrication considerations and numerical results, we selected truncated nanopyramids with different dimensions for two regions of the metasurface.
-In particular, dry etching of TFLN naturally leads to angled sidewalls, so this geometry ensures good agreement between the designed and fabricated structure.
-Representative scans from numerical simulations as well as simulations performed for the exact parameters measured in our sample are provided in the supplementary material.
+In particular, dry etching of LN naturally leads to angled sidewalls, so this geometry ensures good agreement between the designed and fabricated structure.
+Representative parameter scans are provided in the supplementary material (Figs.~S1 and S2).
+Following fabrication, COMSOL Multiphysics simulations were performed using the geometric parameters extracted from SEM characterization.
+These include transmission spectra and phase responses to validate the resonance-phase mechanism (Fig.~S3), as well as near-field electric field distributions at the resonance wavelengths to characterize the modal nature of the resonances (Fig.~S4).

 The large metasurface areas of over $0.1~\text{mm}^2$ were fabricated using the combination of soft nanoimprint lithography and top-down etching.
 This enabled to nanostructure the insulating material stack of LN on quartz without exposing the sample to electron-beam radiation and avoided the need to introduce any metallic charge dissipating layers that can introduce hard to remove impurities.
-In short, the desired thickness LN film was prepared, followed by the deposition of a silicon nitride hard mask film and a polymer resist soft mask film.
+In short, an x-cut film LN with of the desired thickness was prepared, followed by the deposition of a silicon nitride hard mask film and a polymer resist soft mask film.
 The polymer film was molded into the designed nanostructures using thermal imprint lithography and the resulting structures were transferred to the SiN hard mask to ensure sufficient etching selectivity in comparison to the LN film.
 This was followed by standard LN etching process with inductive plasma etching.
-More fabrication details can be found in the supplementary information.
+The resulting metasurface was oriented such that its $x$-axis was set along the extraordinary axis of the LN thin film.
+More fabrication details can be found in the supplementary information (Fig.~S5).
 The metasurfaces in this work exemplify well how the approach of utilizing imprint lithography for nanopatterning LN on inert substrates like quartz or sapphire holds significant promise for nonlinear flat photonic devices.